achyutk/brain_tumor_detection/README.md

 # Scripts:

-> model.py:  code to build model for training.
+> model.py:  code to build model for training. <br>

-> dataset.py : code to build custom dataset and custom dataloader to use for training.
+> dataset.py : code to build custom dataset and custom dataloader to use for training. <br>

-> utils.py : code which contains helper function.
+> utils.py : code which contains helper function. <br>

+# Training the model:

+Use training.ipynb file to train the model on the dataset.

+If you are using the resources already available in this file, then you can simpl execute this file. <br>

+If you are downloading it from the Kaggle website, upload the dataset to resources/dataset folder and the execute visualize/modify.py file to remove images/labels with no content in it.